 Robotic surgery is one of the most recent advancements in hip replacement surgery.

-With robotic surgery hip replacements are planned in advance using up-to-date CT scans.
-This allows implant position to be planned in 3 dimensions using current cross-sectional imaging.
+With robotic surgery, hip replacements are planned in advance using up-to-date CT scans.
+This allows implant position to be planned in three dimensions using current cross-sectional imaging.

 The robotic system uses intra-operative navigation to help guide positioning.
 This may improve the precision of hip replacement surgery.